ruby-rice/rice/doc/bindings/callbacks.rst

 .. code-block:: cpp

-  void setMouseClickCallback(MouseCallback_T onSingleClick, MouseCallback_T onDoubleClick, );
+  void setMouseClickCallback(MouseCallback_T onSingleClick, MouseCallback_T onDoubleClick);
   void setMouseEnterExitCallback(MouseCallback_T onEnterExit);

 The above code uses the same callback type 3 different times, thus the one-to-one mapping between callback type and C++ class is broken.
 Therefore the simple solution of using a static member variable to store the Ruby proc no longer works.
 Instead, we need to store 3 different ``Procs`` and figure out which one to call when the callback is invoked.